project-hatohol/HAPI-2.0-Specification/en/README.md

 This procedure has two behavior.
 One is sending spontaneously, the other is sending as a response for fetchEvent procedure.

-In case of voluntary, send difference from before events to use lastInfo that got using [getLastInfo](#user-content-getlastinfomethod) or saved in internal to Hatohol server.
+When sending difference from before events to use lastInfo that got using [getLastInfo](#user-content-getlastinfomethod) or saved in internal to Hatohol server.
 When HAP connect first time, lastInfo is nothing, so HAP producer can select to send all existing event or do nothing.

-In case of ahead event from to designate event is nothing, send events object as empty string.
+If ahead event from to designate event is nothing, send events object as empty string.

 ***Request(params)***